 Unfortunately, the water treatment companies contracted to carry out a variety of tasks on-site, from flushing to routine maintenance and testing of systems, are rarely provided with this essential piece of information.
 It’s therefore extremely useful to know how to estimate system volumes.

-There are severable methods for calculating closed system volumes.
 These calculations are widely used across the industry and although not 100% accurate, will give a workable idea of system volumes which can be used for estimating chemical volumes required for treatment.

 Method 1: using kW ratings